-The "OFS Company ID" and "Employer PIN" are provided in the employer's annual filing notification sent via U.S. postal mail to the primary employer contact.
-This information will also be sent via email to all employer contacts the week of April 29th.
+The "OFS Company ID" and "Employer PIN" are provided in the employer's annual filing notification sent via email to all employer contacts when data collection opens on Tuesday, May 20, 2025.
 To ensure you receive these important notifications, please add Notification@eeocdata.org and EEOCdata-noreply@eeocdata.org to your employer's safe senders list.

-37. Are we replacing "Company Number" with the "OFS Company ID?"
+36. Are we replacing "Company Number" with the "OFS Company ID?"
 If so, who is providing the "OFS Company ID?"
 Is it autogenerated in the OFS or do we have to create the OFS Company ID" on our end (i.e., the filer)?